globerhofer/HIPAA-policies/source/sections/07-systems_access_policy.md

 ## 7.9 Wireless Access Use

 1. Datica production systems are not accessible directly over wireless channels.
-2. Wireless access disabled on all production systems.
+2. Wireless access is disabled on all production systems.
 3. When access production systems via remote wireless connections, the same system access policies and procedures apply to wireless as all other connections, including wired.
 4. Wireless networks managed within Datica non-production facilities (offices, etc) are secured with the following configurations:
   * All data in transit over wireless is encrypted using WPA2 encryption;
-  * SSIDs are not broadcast;
   * Passwords are rotated on a regular basis, presently quarterly.
 This process is managed by the Datica Security Officer.

 ## 7.10 Employee Termination Procedures